TheRealKasumi/NikoLight/documentation/build.md

 The pin can be used for analog voltages and also PWM signal with a relatively high frequency.
 Low frequency PWM signals can lead to measurement errors.
 It is recommended to not measure voltages above 20V.
-However due to the over voltage protection it's safe to exceed this limit for a short amount of time if really neccessary.
+However, due to the over voltage protection it's safe to exceed this limit for a short amount of time if really necessary.
 Keep in mind that according to the diagram above, the right pin is connected to ground.
 Never connect it to the positive wire of your ambient light.
 If you are sure that there is a good ground connection, which is usually the case, there is no need to use it.
 One last thing to keep in mind is that only positive voltages can be measured.

-Also there is a micro USB port on the ESP32 board.
+Also, there is a micro USB port on the ESP32 board.
 This one will later be used to upload the software.
 The micro SD card slot is used for a mandatory micro SD card.
 It's used to save data and UI files, required by TesLight.